Lip Filler Techniques For Thin Lips

 At Harley Academy, we are known for our high standards and passion for the safe practise of aesthetic medicine.
 As such, our courses are only open to licensed doctors, dentists, nurses and midwives.

-For beginners wanting to learn how to perform lip filler, we have Foundation or Core Training in Botox and Dermal Fillers.
+For beginners wanting to learn how to administer lip filler safely, we have Foundation Training in Medical Aesthetics and The Aesthetics Accelerator courses.

 This provides an in-depth education in anatomy, facial and skin ageing, injection techniques and how to perform cornerstone injectable treatments, such as lip filler, cheek filler, jawline contouring and forehead toxin.
 Made up of self-paced eLearning, observation days and hands-on, one-to-one mentoring sessions where you treat your own – never a shared – patient, this industry-leading course is the equivalent to a Master’s degree.